 Your digestive system is made up of organs that break down food, absorb nutrients, and remove waste from your body (see Figure 1).
+They include your:

-The waste then moves to your colon, where some water is reabsorbed (taken back) into your body.
-The remaining waste enters the last portion of the colon known as the rectum.
-Your rectum serves as a holding area for these waste products until they are eliminated through your anus.
+The waste then moves into your colon, where some water is reabsorbed (taken back) into your body.
+The remaining waste enters the end of your colon, known as the rectum.
+Your rectum serves as a holding area for the waste until it leaves your body through your anus.

 Before Your Surgery

-The information in this section will help you prepare for your surgery.
-Read through this section when your surgery is scheduled and refer to it as your surgery date gets closer.
-It contains important information about what you need to do before your surgery.
+The information in this section will help you get ready for your surgery.
+Read this section when your surgery is scheduled and refer to it as your surgery date gets closer.
+It has important information about what you need to do before your surgery.

-You and your healthcare team will work together to prepare for your surgery.
+You and your care team will work together to get ready for your surgery.

 Help us keep you safe during your surgery by telling us if any of the following statements apply to you, even if you aren’t sure.

-- I take prescription medications, including patches and creams.
+- I take prescription medications (medications my healthcare provider prescribes), including patches and creams.

-- I take any over-the-counter medications, herbs, vitamins, minerals, or natural or home remedies.
+- I take dietary supplements, such as herbs, vitamins, minerals, or natural or home remedies.